 In the event any certificate which immediately prior to the Effective Time represented one or more Shares shall have been lost, stolen or destroyed, upon the making of an affidavit of that fact by the Person claiming such certificate to be lost, stolen or destroyed, the Depositary will issue in exchange therefor the Shares and/or the cash amount that such Person is entitled to receive under Section 3.1(c).
-When authorizing the delivery of such Shares and/or cash in exchange for any lost, stolen or destroyed certificate, the Person to whom such Shares and/or cash are being delivered shall, as a condition precedent to the delivery thereof, give a bond satisfactory to the Depositary and the Corporation in such sum as the Depositary or the Corporation may direct and shall indemnify the Depositary and the Corporation in a manner satisfactory to the Depositary and the Corporation against any claim that may be made against the Depositary or the Corporation with respect to the certificate alleged to have been lost, stolen or destroyed.
+When authorizing the delivery of such Shares and/or cash in exchange for any lost, stolen or destroyed certificate, the Person to whom such Shares and/or cash are being delivered shall, as a condition precedent to the delivery thereof, give a bond satisfactory to the Depositary and the Corporation in such sum as the Depositary and the Corporation may direct and shall indemnify the Depositary and the Depositary or the Corporation with respect to the certificate alleged to have been lost, stolen or destroyed.